This is fluid and will likely evolve as I encounter new ideas, meet new people, and enter new environments.

 Some well-known surface limitations could be things like:

-- Cognition.
-We can convince ourselves we can multitask, but ultimately we're bad at focusing on more than 2 or 3 things.
-Learning quantum physics is fun because it feels like your mind is being blown, but that might just be a symptom of a bigger problem: ultimately, that I'm incapable of intuiting it.
+• physical & cognitive limits, like only seeing around 0.003% of the electromagnetic spectrum, while sharks detect electrical fields.
+Learning quantum physics is fun because it feels like your mind is being blown, but that might just be a symptom of a bigger problem: that ultimately, despite understanding it, I'm incapable of intuiting it.

 If we treat reality like a simulation, we know that these concepts are are real properties of reality.
 Inside the simulation, some other interesting gaps I found could be in quantum mechanics, consciousness (subjectivity's clash with physics), and models for meaning/value.
 At least we're aware our frameworks explicitly break down.